 The performances show how certain kinds of rule violation can be deliberately used to engender a new kind of balance.
-All hypotheses are supported.
 They show public acceptance of being videoed as an act of surveillance in public places.
 When such data collection is done by ordinary people, such as the performers, to other ordinary people, it is often accepted.
 However, when data projectors show surveillance officials the data that has been collected about them, there is less acceptance.
-As hypothesized, organizational personnel responsible for surveillance generally do not accept sousveillance from the "ordinary people" performers, even when data displays reveal what the sousveillers are recording.
-The only instances of acceptance are in Performance Four, when surveiller and sousveiller can find common ground in both doing "coveillance" work for symmetrically distant organizations.
+Organizational personnel responsible for surveillance generally do not accept sousveillance from the "ordinary people" performers, even when data displays reveal what the sousveillers are recording.
+The only instances of acceptance are in

+Performance Four, when surveiller and sousveiller can find common ground in both doing "coveillance" work for symmetrically distant organizations.